A Guide to Rose Fertilization

 The majority of rose fertilizers have what is needed but can use some help to build and enrich the soil.
 Using organic alfalfa pellets into the soil provides solid nutrition to roses, giving the plant calcium, nitrogen, phosphorus, iron, and some fatty acids to boost plant growth.
 You can see some tips on using and making alfalfa tea from the American Rose Society.

 For best results, fertilize your rose plants on a 3-week schedule during growing season.

 More questions about roses?
-Feel free to get in touch with us at Southern Botanical, your landscaping company in Dallas, TX.
+Feel free to get in touch with us at Southern Botanical, your Dallas landscaping services company.